Criminal Division

 Development Plan Committee

 Depending on the project, Development Plan Committee review may be required before a permit can be issued.
-The following uses do NOT require Development Plan review (unless a proposed building exceeds 10,000 square feet):
+The following uses do not require Development Plan review (unless a proposed building exceeds 10,000 square feet):

 - Residential dwellings (single- and two-family) and manufactured homes